 Unless you volunteer personally identifiable information, the information you provide to On the Fence remains entirely anonymous.

-While On the Fence provides analyses of aggregate data collected via the application, it will under no circumstances disclose to any third party identifiable individual-level user data nor will user data be shared with any of the political parties or candidates.
+While On the Fence provides analyses of aggregate data collected via the application, it will under no circumstances disclose to any identifiable third party individual-level user data nor will user data be shared with any candidates.